dgomez04/skiplist-rs/README.md

 # skiplist-rs

-An educational skip list implementation in Rust-a probabilistic data structure.
+An educational Skiplist implementation in Rust-a probabilistic data structure.
 > **⚠️ Educational Project**: This is a learning implementation created for educational purposes.
 It is not intended for production use and has not been optimized or thoroughly tested for all edge cases.

 ## Quick Example